RESIDENTS

 The Donahue/grogan family

-Gretchen Grogan and Peter Donahue moved to Santa Fe in the early 1980s and are the proud parents of Eliza, a student at Montana State University in Bozeman, and Liam, their developmentally disabled son.
-The Donahue/Grogan family loves skiing together at Taos Ski Valley, where Peter is a 35+ year ski instructor and trainer, biking, hiking and exploring the outdoors.
-Liam is a student in the Life Skills Program at Santa Fe High School.
-He is also a member of the Taos Winter Sports Special Olympics Ski Team, which was started by his Dad, Peter, in 2016.
-The Donahue/Grogan family is currently living part-time at HCSL's property in Jacona, NM.
+Gretchen Grogan and Peter Donahue moved to Santa Fe in the early 1980s and are the proud parents of Eliza, a ski patrolman in Bozeman, MT and Liam, their developmentally disabled son.
+The Donahue/Grogan family loves skiing together at Taos Ski Valley, biking, hiking and exploring the outdoors.
+Besides hiking and biking, Liam loves Special Olympics bowling and is a member of the Taos Winter Sports Special Olympics Ski Team, which was started by his Dad, Peter, in 2016.
+The Donahue/Grogan family lives part-time at HCSL's property in Jacona, NM.